cityssm/faster-web-helper/modules/worktechUpdate/README.md

 - 📄 **W217 - Direct Charge Transactions**, to capture the `Symptom` field for the Direct Charges.
   Make sure "Include Returns" is set to "Yes".
 - 📄 **W223 - Inventory Transaction Details Report**, to capture items issued and returned on Direct Charges.

+For best results, schedule **W217** to export first.
+This will ensure necessary cross reference details are available.

 #### Why not just _W217 - Direct Charge Transactions_?